Minal-Arunashalam/ParkingSpaceTracker/README.md

-Application of OpenCV for identifying open parking spaces in real-time video
+A computer vision program (OpenCV) that takes in aerial video of a parking lot and displays how many open parking spots are currently available in real time.

+Built with: Python, NumPy, OpenCV